-Data from St John has clearly detailed the improved outcome for patients by increasing the survival rate from 12% to 18%, where fire brigades have used defibrillators.
-There are three automated external defibrillators in the community at 11 Acacia Road, 15 Steep Street and the Lake Ōkāreka Community Hall at 71 Okareka Loop Road, which you can grab on the way to the address.
+Data from Hato Hone St John clearly demonstrate the improved outcome for patients, as evidenced by increased survival rates, when bystander perform CPR, community defibrillators, and GoodSAM responders are available.
+There are three automated external defibrillators in the community, located at the Fire Station at 1 Acacia Road, 15 Steep Street, and the Lake Ōkāreka Community Hall at 71 Ōkāreka Loop Road.
+You can access them on the way to the respective addresses.

 The goal is to get an AED to a suspected cardiac arrest as soon as possible – the sooner we start CPR and use an AED the better the chances of survival for your family members, friends and neighbours.

-For more information visit: www.goodsamapp.org
+For more information, visit: www.goodsamapp.org

 www.stjohn.org.nz/first-aid/goodsam

-Data from St John has clearly detailed the improved outcome for patients by increasing the survival rate from 12% to 18%, where fire brigades have used defibrillators.
-There are three automated external defibrillators in the community at 11 Acacia Road, 15 Steep Street and the Lake Ōkāreka Community Hall at 71 Okareka Loop Road, which you can grab on the way to the address.
+Data from Hato Hone St John clearly demonstrate the improved outcome for patients, as evidenced by increased survival rates, when bystander perform CPR, community defibrillators, and GoodSAM responders are available.
+There are three automated external defibrillators in the community, located at the Fire Station at 1 Acacia Road, 15 Steep Street, and the Lake Ōkāreka Community Hall at 71 Ōkāreka Loop Road.
+You can access them on the way to the respective addresses.

 The goal is to get an AED to a suspected cardiac arrest as soon as possible – the sooner we start CPR and use an AED the better the chances of survival for your family members, friends and neighbours.

-For more information visit: www.goodsamapp.org
+For more information, visit: www.goodsamapp.org

 www.stjohn.org.nz/first-aid/goodsam

-File Size: | 1820 kb |
+| File Size: | 13563 kb |

-File Type: |
+| File Type: | |